 Seeing new places is always amazing, but sometimes you just want to get off the beaten path and leave the tourist trails behind.
 Whether you’re looking for less heard of adventures, remote locations, or natural wonders, you’ll be covered with this list of ten well kept travel secrets.

-Caño Cristales, also known as the liquid rainbow, is often called the most beautiful river in the world.
-This rainbow river is home to a unique plant that changes colours at a certain time of the year, leaving the river to explode in a dazzling array of colour.
+Caño Cristales, also known as the liquid rainbow, is often coined the most beautiful river in the world.
+This rainbow river is home to a unique plant that changes to every colour of the spectrum at a particular time of the year, leaving the river to explode in a dazzling array of colour.
 Located deep in the Colombian jungle, you’ll need a plane, a donkey, and some good walking shoes to get to this stunning and remote river.

 Brazil’s not the only place with Carnival celebrations worth mentioning.
 Head to Italy and check out Viareggio during Carnival for some of the most amazing floats, parades, and celebrations you’ve ever seen.
 The giant paper-mâché floats are complex, animated, and usually themed around Italian and world current events.
 The crowds will be in costume, and the good times will continue on into the night.
 If you’re looking for a feast for the eyes and a night of fun, this is the place to be.